trln/data-documentation/argot/processing_rules_and_procedures.md

 Smith, Bob.
 Smith, Bob,
 ```

+- deduplicate/uniq! values
+-- facet values can be mapped from multiple other fields in the record, which means you could, for example, have the same name going in from creator_main and included_work_creator fields.
+Or, the Genre facet may be getting populated with "Fiction" because that's in the $v of 5 different 650 fields.

 ## $e and $4 (and in X11 headings, $j)
 Do the following steps per heading.